mojotech/scrivener/README.md

 Scrivener allows you to paginate your Ecto queries.
 It gives you useful information such as the total number of pages, the current page, and the current page's entries.
 It works nicely with Phoenix as well.

 First, you'll want to `use` Scrivener in your application's Repo.
 This will add a `paginate` function to your Repo.
-This `paginate` expects to be called with, at a minimum, an unevaluated Ecto query.
+This `paginate` function expects to be called with, at a minimum, an Ecto query.
 It will then paginate the query and execute it, returning a `Scrivener.Page`.
 Defaults for `page_size` can be configued when you `use` Scrivener.
-If no `page_size` is provided, Scrivener will use 10 by default.
+If no `page_size` is provided, Scrivener will use `10` by default.

-You may also want to call paginate with a params map along with your query.
+You may also want to call `paginate` with a params map along with your query.
 If provided with a params map, Scrivener will use the values in the keys `"page"` and `"page_size"` before using any configured defaults.

 ## Example